Elote en Vaso (Corn in a Cup)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Do you love the flavor of Mexican street corn but hate having to floss when you’re done eating?
-Then this elote en vaso recipe is about to change your life.
-Also known as esquites or Mexican corn in a cup, this easy and authentic dish has all the flavor of grilled traditional elotes, but without the cob!
-Made with just 7 ingredients in less than 10 minutes, it’s the ultimate corn cup snack.
+Do you love the flavor of Mexican street corn but hate having to floss afterward?
+Also known as esquites or Mexican street corn in a cup, this easy elote en vaso is about to become your new favorite.
+Also known as esquites or Mexican corn in a cup, this easy recipe has all the creamy, tangy, spicy flavor of traditional elotes without the cob.
+Made with just 7 simple ingredients in less than 10 minutes, it’s the ultimate snack, side dish, or party appetizer.

 What Are Esquites?

-In border cities like my hometown of El Paso, you can find street corn in a cup at bazaars, parks, and local mercados.
-It’s a nostalgic bite of home for me!
+In border cities like my hometown of El Paso, you can find Mexican street corn cup at bazaars, parks, and local mercados.
+Itโs a nostalgic bite of home for me!

 - Quick & easy: Just 7 ingredients and ready in under 10 minutes.